 Enjoying Post Earthquake Christchurch

-4 years after the series of quakes started, Central Christchurch is easily accessible to leisure, business and corporate visitors.
+4 ½ years after the series of quakes started, Central Christchurch is easily accessible to both leisure and corporate visitors.

 CentrePoint on Colombo Motel is both fully operational and accessible.